-- Active Regional Be You at URW networks in place to promote Diversity and Inclusion; - Group Employee Pulse Survey including Diversity & Inclusion focus and measure; - Group webcast for International Women's Day and gender equality activities in all URW regions; - Solidarité Femmes (domestic violence conference) and StOpe (antisexism) initiatives in France; - LGBTQ+ Pride activities in France, Germany, Spain, UK and US;

-- International Graduate Programme ("IGP") partnership with Historically Black Colleges & Universities in the US and partnership with Sponsorship Educational Opportunities ("SEO") London to attract diverse IGP candidates in the UK and in France; - Digital Diversity & Inclusion learning paths on URW Academy platform for LGBTQ+ Pride. - As signatories of the Manifesto for the Inclusion of Disabled People into Economic life, URW France organised a Lunch and Learn for employees.
+- Active Regional Be You at URW networks in place to promote Diversity and Inclusion; - Group Employee Pulse Survey including Diversity & Inclusion focus and measure; - Group webcast for International Women's Day and gender equality activities in all URW regions; - Solidarité Femmes (domestic violence conference) and StOpe (antisexism) initiatives in France; - LGBTQ+ Pride activities in France, Germany, Spain, UK and US; - As signatories of the Manifesto for the Inclusion of Disabled People into Economic life, URW France organised a Lunch and Learn for employees.
 Additional disability awareness activities were organised in the UK and US.
-For more information on disability initiatives from URW assets, see Section 2.3.3.2 Open dialogue with - tenants and visitors;Race equality initiatives from Be You at URW Networks in UK and US, with a focus in France from 2022.
+For more information on disability initiatives from URW assets, see Section 2.3.3.2 Open dialogue with tenants and visitors; - Race equality initiatives from Be You at URW Networks in UK and US, with a focus in France from 2022.